16 Things That Made Us Laugh Out Loud In Kimye’s New Interview

 When Kanye delivered his best joke.

-And then Kim responded that her favourite body part was her "upper stomach" (huh), before adding that her favourite body part of Kanye's was also his heart (answer stealer).
+And then Kim responded that her favorite body part was her "upper stomach" (huh), before adding that her favorite body part of Kanye's was also his heart (answer stealer).
 But also, she has "always loved his legs."

 When Kim said she could "smell when someone has a cavity."